David Engwicht's Revolutionary Approach to Reclaiming Our Communities

 Takeaways

-We always find ourseleves trying to understand what we are doing as we travel the path of Placemaking along a never ending trajectory.
+We always find ourselves trying to understand what we are doing as we travel the path of Placemaking along a never ending trajectory.
 Our piece, Discussion: Next Steps for the Global Placemaking Movement has a lot of foundational ideas for the trajectory guided by the work of David and the others, below, that we find ourselves on...always trying to figure our our next steps...

 When we started our journey, we were lucky to have a core group of thinkers that provided our foundation.
 We called them The Golden Age of Research on Public Life: